opral/monorepo/rfcs/001-foundational-architecture.md

 **Cons**

 - Engineering effort: Git is not meant to build applications on top off and to be run in the browser.
 - Design effort: Git is difficult to understand.
 Abstractions for translators need to be designed.

 ### Automation (CI/CD)

 The hand-off between developers and translators requires automation.
-The current status quo of manual pinging is unbearable.
+The current status quo is either no automation or limited automation via cloud-based solutions.

 #### Observations

-1. Every (software) company already has an automation solution in the form of CI/CD.
+- Every (software) company already has an automation solution in the form of CI/CD.

-2. Since localization is tightly coupled with software development, existing CI/CD infrastructure can be used instead of building out (and forcing) another automation layer.
+- Since localization is tightly coupled with software development, existing CI/CD infrastructure can be used instead of building out (and forcing) another automation layer.

 #### Proposal